chili-chips-ba/uberClock/2.soc-litex/0.doc/Installation.md

 This installs Migen, LiteX, LiteDRAM, LiteSPI, LiteEth, LiteScope, etc., into your venv.
 If you're building a CPU-based SoC and need a RISC-V GCC add the `--gcc=riscv` flag, otherwise you can emit it.
 Here we will use it.

+4. Copy the target and platform file in your litex installation folder

+Until the Pull Request is approved you will need to manually copy the target and platform file for the specific board we are using.
+In this case it is the `alinx_ax7203` board and the files are located in the `6.migen` folder of the repository.

+TODO: Maybe write a script that does all of this?